-The below table reflects the Partnership's proved developed producing reserves at December 31, 2020.
+The below table reflects the Partnership's proved developed producing reserves at December 31, 2022.
 The reserves are based on the reports of independent petroleum engineering consulting firm LaRoche Petroleum Consultants, Ltd. LaRoche Petroleum Consultants, Ltd. is registered with the Engineering Board of the State of Texas.
 The LaRoche firm has been engaged in the business of oil and natural gas property evaluation since its formation in 1979.
 Other than our filings with the SEC, we have not filed the estimated proved reserves with, or included them in any reports to, any federal agency.
 Copies of the reports prepared by LaRoche Petroleum Consultants, Ltd. are attached hereto as Exhibits 99.1 and 99.2.

 The Partnership does not have information that would be available to a company with oil and natural gas operations because detailed information is not generally available to owners of royalty interests.
-The Partnership's Chief Operating Officer ("COO") gathers production information and provides such information to our independent petroleum engineering consulting firm who extrapolates from such information estimates of the reserves attributable to the Royalty Properties and NPI based on their expertise in the oil and natural gas fields where the Royalty Properties and NPI are situated, as well as publicly available information.
-Ensuring compliance with generally accepted petroleum engineering and evaluation methods and procedures is the responsibility of the COO.
-Our COO has a bachelor's degree in Petroleum Engineering from the University of Alberta and has worked in the upstream oil and natural gas business in various capacities since 1996.
-The COO reports directly to the Chief Executive Officer ("CEO").
-Our CEO ensures compliance with SEC guidance.
-Our CEO received his Bachelor of Science degree in Petroleum Engineering from Texas A&M University in 1984 and has been a Registered Professional Engineer in Texas since 1988.
+The Partnership's Chief Executive Officer ("CEO") provides production and accounting information to our independent petroleum engineering consulting firm who extrapolates from such information estimates of the reserves attributable to the Royalty Properties and NPI based on their expertise in the oil and natural gas fields where the Royalty Properties and NPI are situated, as well as publicly available information.
+Ensuring compliance with generally accepted petroleum engineering and evaluation methods and procedures is the responsibility of the CEO.
+Our CEO has a bachelor's degree in Petroleum Engineering from the University of Alberta and has worked in the upstream oil and natural gas business in various capacities since 1996.